-The RAINBOW Advisory Council was established in September 2020.
+The RAINBOW Collaborative was established in September 2020.
 The acronym RAINBOW stands for Resilience, Allies, Identity, Nurturing, Building equity, Open for all and Wellness.
 Its primary goal is to give a voice to LGBTQIA+ communities by empowering members to advocate and share their collective experiences to better identify the greatest needs and priorities related to mental health.

-Holistic Asian American and Pacific Islander (HAAPI) Wellness Advisory Council
+Holistic Asian American and Pacific Islander (HAAPI) Wellness Collaborative

-The Holistic Asian American and Pacific Islander (HAAPI) Wellness Advisory Council was formed in May 2021.
+The Holistic Asian American and Pacific Islander (HAAPI) Wellness Collaborative was formed in May 2021.
 The primary goal for this group is to give a voice to the AAPI community and encourage members to advocate and share their experience, knowledge, and feedback.

-Transition Age Youth (TAY) Advisory Council
+Transition Age Youth (TAY) Wellness Collaborative

-The Transition Age Youth (TAY) Wellness Advisory Council was formed in July 2021.
-As a result, this advisory council was still in the early stages of development in FY 2021-22.
+The Transition Age Youth (TAY) Wellness Collaborative was formed in July 2021.
 The primary goal for this group is to give a voice to youth and young adults between the ages of 16-25 to advocate and share their experience, knowledge, and feedback on mental health needs.